axibase/atsd/versioning/README.md

 ### Data Entry Form

-Add versioned samples by opening the form on **Data > Data Entry > Series** and specifying versioning tags:
+Add versioned samples by opening the form on the **Data > Data Entry > Series** page and specifying versioning tags:

 ![](./resources/8.png)